 How Old is the Data?

 The final factor is to look at how old the data is when you are looking at it.
 Think about census data from 2010.
-With this being 2020, how accurate is census data from 2010 going to be today when talking about the population of a town?
-Not to mention other factors such as how many people participated, are there mistakes in the recording, and whether city limits have changed.
+How accurate is census data from 2010 going to be today when talking about the population of a town?
+Not to mention other factors such as how many people participated, if there were mistakes in the recording, and whether city limits have changed.

 Establishing & Improving Data Accuracy is Extremely Important to Your Outcome